 Reclaimed timbers, on the other hand, offer greater stability, as well as more character and are very green in a conservation sense.
 ‘Many timbers were re-used from older structures, ‘ adds Peter, ‘so chances are your timbers are not second-, but third-hand.’

-Read our guide to choosing new timber windows for your home.
+Find tips on choosing new timber windows for your home.

 2. Installing a damp-proof course unnecessasrily